15815162480/http/UpdateInfo.md

 * fix bugs: Open the tool window before the index scan is completed, and the window will not display any content after the index scan is completed
 * fix bugs: Settings > Keymap > Plugins > ApiTool, text error
+* fix bugs: Time consumption may be negative
+* feature: new global setting —— set request timeout

 ### 1.6.1